mvolkmann/blog/src/smalltalk.md

   > and is therefore automatically stored in ChangeSets.

 - Using GitHub to host Cuis packages

+  This opens a window containing text that explains the recommended development process for managing external packages in Cuis Smalltalk using GitHub.

 - Editor keyboard shortcuts

+  This opens a window containing text that describes all the keyboard shortcuts supported by Cuis Smalltalk for editing text, including code.

+  For example, to rename a parameter or local variable in a method, select it, press cmd-shift-r, and enter the new name.

 - Useful Expressions

+GRONK: Continue review here.

 - VM Statistics
 - Space Left